 Make sure you ask about moving fees before you buy the piano as you may need a specialist company to deliver it to your house.

-A keyboard or digital piano is also great for beginners up to about level 4.
+A digital piano is also great for beginners up to about level 4.
 You can use headphones to play in private and they’re smaller and easy to store:

-- Make sure the model you choose has full-size keys (not toy/mini piano keys) and, if possible, it has a full-length keyboard (88 keys long).
+• Make sure the model you choose has full-size keys (not toy/mini piano keys) and that it also has a full-length keyboard (88 keys long).

 Which piano class is right for me?